-For IIgs emulation, the current speed and compatibility leader is Bernie ][ The Rescue.
-Bernie is shareware which runs on the Mac Power PC.

-The chief competition for Bernie is XGS.
-Various versions of XGS run on PC's and Macs under a variety of OS's including DOS, Windows, and Unix.
-The newest XGS is XGS/32 for PC Windows.
-Other good looking IIgs emus are KEGS and Sweet-16 (BeOS).
+For IIgs emulation some good choices include Bernie][The Rescue (for Mac Power PC), KEGS (which runs under Win32, Mac OS X, Linux, and Unix's), ActiveGS (an Active-X port of KEGS), XGS (runs on PC's and Macs under a variety of OS's including DOS, Windows, and Unix), plus KEGS/32 and XGS/32 (for PC Windows).
+Another good looking IIgs emu is Sweet-16.

-On modern machines, both Bernie and XGS do well on benchmarks vis-a-vis an accelerated IIgs.
-To get some idea of how the GS emus stack up, see the benchmarks comparison chart by Gilles Tschopp in FAQs resource file RO26GSEMUS.htm.
+Running on modern machines, the current emulators do well on benchmarks vis-a-vis an accelerated IIgs.
+To get some idea of how the GS emus stack up, see the benchmarks comparison chart by Gilles Tschopp in FAQs resource file R026GSEMUS.htm .
 (This benchmark is a bit old and doesn't include all IIgs emus or take into account improvements to later versions of the emulators listed.)